-So in short, while land value can provide the down payment for a construction or C2P loan, the answer to your question depends on your specific situation including the value of the land, the construction cost and loan amount as well as the post-construction appraised value of the property.
+In short, while land value can provide the down payment for a construction or C2P loan, the answer to your question depends on your specific situation including the value of the land, the cost of construction, loan amount and other factors.

 One other point we should highlight is that we recommend that you obtain a C2P loan rather than a straight construction loan.
 A construction loan is a short term mortgage that is replaced with a new, permanent mortgage after the home is built and you are ready to move in.